 How to Calculate Child Support

 Each state has different formulas that they use in determining how to calculate child support.
-There are some considerations common to all states, however, and the following questions will help explain how a court will calculate your or your spouse's child support responsibilities.
+However, there are some support issues common to all states.
+The following questions will help explain how a court will calculate your child support obligations.

 Child support obligations depend on whether one party has sole custody or whether both parents are awarded joint custody.
-When one party has sole custody, the other parent typically pays child support.
+When one parent has sole custody, the other parent typically pays child support.
 The non-custodial parent makes child support payments to the custodial parent.
-The parent with physical custody can be considered to be meeting their obligation through the support itself.
+The parent with physical custody can be considered to be meeting their obligation by caring and providing for the child directly.
 When joint custody is awarded, support obligations are based on how much each party earns and the percentage of time the child spends with each party.

 When a court awards joint custody, they look at how much each party earns and the amount of time (parenting time) the child spends with each parent.
 This includes the number of overnights in each parent's home.
 When parents have similar incomes and equivalent parenting time, child support may be reduced.
 If the state guidelines do not provide an avenue for this, the parties may agree to a deviation in support or request one from the court.

 Child support is formulated at the state level, but federal laws such as the Child Support Enforcement Act also have an impact.
 Each state sets up its child support system.
 Every state has child support guidelines that the family court uses to set child support amounts.

 There is considerable variation between states in how they calculate child support.
 However, most states use the following criteria:

 - The financial needs of the child, including education, childcare/daycare, insurance, or any special needs